Conditional quantile sequential estimation for stochastic codes: Main results

-Steps 2a), 2b) et 3) are shown by contradiction.
-The key point is that almost surely, after a certain rank, $h_n(\theta_n) >0$.
-This property is ensured by Assumptions \textbf{A1} and \textbf{A2}.
-The entire proof is available in Section 5.

-\textbf{Comments on parameters.} In the Theorem \ref{cvas}, we assume that $0< \beta< 1$. $\beta >0$ means that the number of neighbours goes to $+ \infty$ and then, $||X-x||_{(k_n, n)} \rightarrow 0.$ The condition $\beta<1$ allows to apply the Lemma \ref{dev}.
-It is a technical condition.
-The condition $\beta \geq \gamma$ can be understood in this way.
+\textbf{Comments on parameters.} In the Theorem \ref{cvas}, we assume that $0< \beta< 1$.
+This means that the number of neighbors goes to $+ \infty$ and $||X-x||_{(k_n, n)} \rightarrow 0$, as $P(X\in [x-\xi,x+\xi])>0,\;\forall \xi\geq 0.$ Obviously, the "localization" condition $k_n/n\to 0$ requires $\beta<1$: it is quantitatively exploited in~Lemma \ref{dev}.
+The condition $\beta \geq \gamma$ can be informally understood in this way.
 When considering Algorithm (\ref{algoquantile}), we deal with the \textit{global learning rate} $\gamma_n=n^{-\gamma}$.
-In Algorithm (\ref{algovoisin}), since for a fixed input $x$, there is not an update at each step $n$, we introduce the \textit{effective learning rate} $\gamma_{k_n}$ in the following way.
-At step $k$, $\theta_k(x)$ has a probability of $k^{\beta}/k$ to be updated.
-Then, until time $n$, the algorithm is updated a number of times equal to Thus, there were $N=n$ updates at time $n^{\frac{1}{\beta}}$.
-Then, in mean, it is as if the algorithm was defined by
+In Algorithm (\ref{algovoisin}), since for a fixed input $x$, there is not an update at each step $n$, one may define an \textit{effective learning rate} $\gamma_{k_n}$ as follows.
+At step $k$, $\theta_k(x)$ has a probability of $\P\big(X_{n+1} \in kNN_{n+1}(x)\big)\approx k^{\beta}/k$ to be updated (see Lemma \ref{Pn}).
+Up to step $n$, the estimator is thus updated a number of times approximately equal to Thus, one has to wait on average up to step $O\big(n^{\frac{1}{\beta}})$ in order to reach $n$ updates.
+Hence, on average, the estimator of the quantile at $x$ evolves with Robbins-Monro iterations roughly equivalent to

 with the learning rate

 This is a well-known fact that this algorithm has a \textit{good} behaviour if, and only if, the sum